Party Wall and Neighbourly Matters Specialists

 The Party Wall etc Act 1996 is an “enabling” Act, allowing one party to carry out works to their property, which may affect a neighbour’s property, whilst protecting the neighbour’s property and rights.
 Broadly speaking the works involved are raising or lowering or exposing a shared wall, cutting into or away from a shared or a neighbour’s wall and excavations within 3m and/or 6m.
 The Act applies throughout England and Wales, from large mixed-use residential and commercial developments to residential extensions.

 Our service is headed by Keeley Matthews BSc (Hons) MRICS, a Chartered Building Surveyor with over 20 years experience in the field acting for Building Owners and Adjoining Owners or as Agreed Surveyor.
 Our expert team, under her guidance, will take you seamlessly through the complicated area of Party Wall and Neighbourly Matters.

-- Project Review and Assessment Report – early identification of issues and site constraints, identification of budget costs in connection, avoidance of unexpected delays on site.
+Early identification of issues and site constraints, identification of budget costs in connection, avoidance of unexpected delays on site.

-- Schedules of Condition – precautionary schedules outside of statutory applications to avoid spurious claims of damage.
+Precautionary schedules outside of statutory applications to avoid spurious claims of damage.